lmgarvey/abacus/README.md

       - Option to select where the decimal goes on the display
   - "Freeze" option
     - Would freeze the LITE value as it is.
 Moving any beads on the abacus would not change the LITE value.
 Once "freeze" is deselected, the LITE value would update to match the abacus as it is now, after any changes were made
-  - "Save" and "Return" options
-    - Similar to "freeze," "save" would store the current state of the abacus and its LITE value.
-Moving beads would then resume as normal, with the LITE value updating accordingly.
-Clicking "return" would save the *new* current state and LITE, and switch the display back to the state and LITE that were saved
-    - TK probably want `vector<vector<Bead>> mHistory`, and each vector is one instance of `mBeads`
-      - Or possibly a map of 'vector<Bead>, LITE_as_string` so they can be kept together
   - "History" option
     - An extension of the "save" and "return" options, this would ideally be a dropdown of (up to 10?) previously "save"d LITE values, with the most recent at the top.
 Behavior:
       - Select some "save"d LITE value